-Critical age theory focuses on bringing about this change as we highlight institutions and their culture of doing business.
-Our existing regulatory agencies are pivotal in this push for change.
-We already have the tools that we need, we just need to ensure that those tools are used as they were meant to be used.
+Critical age theory focuses on bringing about this change as we highlight care institutions and their business culture.
+Our current regulatory agencies are pivotal in this push for change.
+We have the tools to bring about change today; we just need to learn how to use them better.
+And for that, we need to understand how the health care industry plays us.